-Economic perspective
+Economic internal perspective

-- 43. The institution is expected to manage its capital adequacy from the economic perspective by ensuring that its risks are adequately covered by internal capital, taking into account the expectations of Principle 5.
-Economic capital adequacy requires the internal capital of the institution to be sufficient to cover its risks and support its strategy on an ongoing basis.
-Under this perspective, the institution's assessment is expected to cover the full universe of risks that may have a material impact on its capital position, taking into account fair value considerations for its current assets, liabilities and risks.
-The institution is expected to manage economic risks and adequately assess them in its sensitivity analysis and its monitoring of capital adequacy. - 44.
-The institution is expected to use its own processes and methodologies to identify, quantify, and cover with internal capital the expected losses (as far as these are not considered in the determination of internal capital) and unexpected losses that it might be subject to, taking into account the principle of proportionality.
-The institution is expected to perform a point-in-time risk quantification of the current situation as at the reference date.
-This is expected to be complemented by an assessment of the impact of material future developments that are not incorporated in the assessment of the current
+- 48. The institution is expected to manage its capital adequacy from the economic perspective by ensuring that its risks are adequately covered by internal capital, taking into account the expectations of Principle 5.
+Economic capital adequacy requires the internal capital of the institution to be sufficient to cover its risks and support its strategy on an ongoing basis. - 49.
+Under this perspective, the institution's assessment is expected to cover the full universe of risks that may have a material impact on its capital position from an economic perspective.
+In order to capture the undisguised economic situation, this perspective is not based on accounting or regulatory provisions.
+Rather, it should take into account economic value considerations27 for all economically relevant aspects, including assets, liabilities and risks.28Thus, although the ICAAP is based on the assumption of and aimed at ensuring the continuity of the institution, the institution is expected to manage its economic capital adequacy on the basis of economic value considerations.
+The institution is